 Upon completion of their MSW degrees, graduates will go on to work in a variety of social work settings such as social service agencies, hospitals, criminal justice systems, schools, and governments.
 They will be prepared to work as clinical social workers in the public or private sector, locally, nationally, or internationally.
 Many have gone on to establish their own private practices, lead organizations as Executive Directors, and/or teach and conduct research.

-- Full-time 16-month on-campus program over 4 semesters, starting in the fall and continuing through the spring, summer, and following fall.
+- Full-time 16-month on-campus program over 4 semesters, starting in the fall and continuing through the spring, summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.

-- Full-time 16-month online program over 4 semesters with start dates each semester.
+- Full-time 16-month online program over 4 semesters with start dates each semester; field education of 24 hours per week starts in second semester and continues through the subsequent semesters.

-- Advanced Standing 12-month on-campus program over 3 semesters, starting in the spring and continuing through the summer, and following fall.
+- Advanced Standing 12-month on-campus program over 3 semesters, starting in the spring and continuing through the summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.

-- Advanced Standing 12-month online program over 3 semesters with start dates each semester.
+- Advanced Standing 12-month online program over 3 semesters with start dates each semester; field education of 24 hours per week starts in first semester and continues through the subsequent semesters.

 Individuals who have earned a Bachelor’s of Social Work (BSW) degree within the past five years from a CSWE-accredited program may be granted Advanced Standing, enabling them to complete their MSW degree in 3 semesters of full-time study.
 This applies to full-time on-campus and full-time online programs.

 Our field education program exposes you to real-world social work practice as well as diverse populations and social issues.
-We place on-campus students with one of 75 agencies in New Orleans and surrounding parishes.
-Distance learners perform their field education in their own communities, and we can facilitate placements around the country.
+We place on-campus students with one of over 100 agencies in New Orleans and surrounding parishes.
+Online learners perform their field education in their own communities, and we can facilitate placements around the country.